dairyking98/RoboCam-Suite/README.md

 3. Use the controls window to:
    - Navigate to well positions using directional buttons
    - Adjust step size (0.1 mm, 1.0 mm, or 10.0 mm)
+   - **Go to Coordinate**: Enter X, Y, Z coordinates and click "Go" to move directly to that position
-   - Home the printer using the "Home" button
+   - Home the printer using the "Home" button (timeout: 45 seconds, configurable)
    - Monitor position and preview FPS

 4. Use the camera preview window to visually align with wells